 The act of spellcasting is for your benefit, not the spell’s.
 It engages with you, just as you engage with it, until the two of you reach an understanding.

-Effect: If the Wizard performs the Arcane Sign simultaneously to the Incantation during Channeling, they may add the Versatile quality to the Spell.
+Effect: If the Wizard performs the Arcane Sign simultaneously to the Incantation during Channeling, they generate one additional Flux.

 The Tower and the Staff are commensurate in form and function – a focal nexus to cache and harmonize our magic, our thoughts, our Selves.

 Effect: The Wizard may attune and control a single Focal Staff.
 Wizards with this Art may charge their Focal Staff with a single level of magical power – either one Flux, one Vortex, or one Maelstrom.
 While charged, the Staff must glow with an Elementally colored light.
 The Wizard may brandish their Staff in two hands and perform their Incantation to draw out the power within, just as if they had Channeled that power normally.
 Focal Staves are also used to link and interact with magical apparatuses in Wizard Towers.